redhat-ai-americas/legal-document-analysis-demo/docs/README.md

 ## Streamlit UI (Minimal)

-Run the minimal UI to upload a rules file and multiple documents, execute the workflow, and download the master spreadsheet (Granite-only by default):
+Run the minimal UI to upload a rules file and multiple documents, execute the workflow, and download the main spreadsheet (Granite-only by default):

 ```bash
 # From repo root (ensure .env is set with Granite 3.3)